pactumjs/pactum/docs/mock-server.md

 * Invoking GET `/api/health` again will return a status code 200.
 * Invoking GET `/api/health` again will return a status code 404.

-Note how the behavior of interaction falls back to the default behavior (*404*) on third call.
+Note how the behavior of interaction falls back to the default behavior (*404*) on the third call.

 We can also define the default behavior by providing normal response details along with `onCall` details.